evouga/libshell/README.md

 Both a St. Venant-Kirchhoff and Neo-Hookean material model are implemented; you select these independently of the second fundamental form discretization by passing in a `MaterialModel` to the elastic energy computation.
 Each material model assumes uniform Lamé parameters over the entire surface (but you can specify different thicknesses for each triangle).

+Also implemented is a tension-field version of the St. Venant-Kirchhoff material.
+This material resists tension only (and not compression or bending).

 See the example program for the formulas that convert Young's modulus and Poisson's ratio to Lamé parameters.
 Note that the 2D formulas are *not* the same as the 3D ones found on e.g. Wikipedia.

 ## Compile